math4tots-misc/wac/README.md

 # WAC

+Small ultra-portable language, for joy

-A small C-like language that compiles to webassembly
+~A small C-like language that compiles to webassembly~